q-nick/npm-gui/README.md

 #### Starting

 #### Navigating between projects
+To change project press **folder icon** in top-right corner.
+Navigation panel will allow you to change folder - it must contain **yarn.lock, package.json or bower.json** file to be choosen.

 ![](https://raw.githubusercontent.com/q-nick/npm-gui/gh-pages/video/navigation.gif)

 #### Installing new dependencies
+To install new dependency you can use **search/add button**.
+After typing name of the dependency in input - press search button - results will appear on list below.
+You can switch here between **npm/bower** repository.
+You must also decide will dependency be installed as production or development.
+After successfull installation of new dependency it will appear on project list.

 ![](https://raw.githubusercontent.com/q-nick/npm-gui/gh-pages/video/installing.gif)

 #### Removing dependencies
+To remove depenedency from your project simply press **trash icon** on the right.

 ![](https://raw.githubusercontent.com/q-nick/npm-gui/gh-pages/video/removing.gif)

 #### Updating selected dependencies
 - TODO

 #### Updating all dependencies as...
+To do a batch dependencies update and save new versions to package.json, for example *wanted*, press one of the green button above list of project dependencies.

 ![](https://raw.githubusercontent.com/q-nick/npm-gui/gh-pages/video/batch-update.gif)

 #### Running scripts